jhund/re-frame-and-reagent-and-slatejs/README.md

 * Shared toolbar, separate from the editor.
 Acts on the currently selected editor.
 * Bold and italic formatting via toolbar or keyboard shortcuts.
 * Persistence of edited text into re-frame app-db (as HTML).
-* Used in production with 1K editabl sections on a single page.
+* Used in production with 1K editable sections on a single page.

 ## Some notes

 Integrating SlateJS into re-frame/reagent is a bit tricky for advanced uses.
 There are some portions that are not idiomatic re-frame/reagent.
 E.g., we use regular atoms to cache editor values, and the editor reference.

 The code is well commented.
 I would start exploring at (src/cljs/rrs/ui/slatejs/views.cljs)[https://github.com/jhund/re-frame-and-reagent-and-slatejs/blob/master/src/cljs/rrs/ui/slatejs/views.cljs] where the SlateJS editor is being rendered.

+npm dependencies are handled separately and included via bundle.js file.
+The approach follows [Tomer Weller's recipe](http://blob.tomerweller.com/reagent-import-react-components-from-npm).

 ## Demo